The Delicious Crescent

 Ingredients needed for the recipe.

-• Heavy Cream: Choose heavy cream with a high fat content (at least 36%) for a luxurious texture.
+• Heavy Cream: Choose heavy cream with a high fat content (at least 36%) for a rich texture.

-• Sugar: Adjust the amount of sugar according to your taste preferences.
-The mixture should be sweeter than you prefer because some of the sweet taste will be reduced after freezing the kulfi.
+• Sugar: The mixture should be sweeter than you prefer because some of the sweet taste will be reduced after freezing the kulfi.
 You can also substitute with honey.

 • Ground Cardamom: Use freshly ground cardamom seeds for maximum flavor.

-• Saffron & Rose Water: Try high-quality saffron threads for the best aroma and flavor as we did for our saffron tea.
-Add a pinch of sugar to grind the saffron threads using a mortar and pestle before dissolving in rose water.
+• Saffron & Rose Water: Try high-quality saffron threads for the best flavor as we did for our saffron tea.
+Grind it with a pinch of sugar using a mortar and pestle and then dissolve it in rose water.

-• Salt: A pinch of salt enhances the overall flavor and sweetness.
+• Salt: Enhances the overall flavor and sweetness.

-Use wide popsicle sticks to hold the weight of this heavy and dense dessert.
+Use wide popsicle sticks to support the weight of this dense dessert.

 A slice of kulfi cut out showing authentic grainy texture.